 ESP 652.
 Applied Entrepreneurial Mindset: Creativity & Innovation.
 (1.5)

 Applied Entrepreneurial Mindset: Creativity & Innovation is designed to provide students with a practical understanding of the foundations of creativity in business.
 The ability to imagine something new, leading to the creation of new realities and possibilities that advance current practice in our classrooms, businesses, organizations and lives in new and innovative ways is an essential skill set needed in the 21st century.The course explores Design Thinking/Human Centered Design as the central focus of providing tools and techniques to solve problems.
 This course investigates creativity and innovation frameworks to identify and assess potentially valuable problem/solution opportunities/ideas, to evaluate the feasibility and attractiveness of those ideas.
 This course considers personal creative styles along with personal growth techniques.
 The goal is to help students apply creativity, innovation and the entrepreneurial mindset to meet the challenges of everyday life.
 Students finish the course with their own creativity framework and a personal creativity manifesto to propel their careers, lives and ventures.

 ESP 670.
-Introduction to Entrepreneurship and Business Models in the Field of Aging.
+Introduction to Entrepreneurship and Business Models.
 (3)

 Introduction to Entrepreneurship will explore entrepreneurship, its importance to our society, and its role in bringing new ideas to the market both product-based ideas and service-based ideas.